 Additional proposed cuts by Trump would include 168 out of 304 full-time jobs at the EPA.
 Overall Trump proposes cutting the EPA’s budget by 31% and eliminating more than 50 agency programs.

 Much has been written about the potential impact of reductions to EPA emissions standards on citizens (car buyers) and on the outrage expressed by environmentalists.
 What about car makers?
 Are they in favor of these reductions as one might expect?
 The truth is tricky.

 First there’s the issue of just how much regulations might change and that is a big unknown.
 Current rules require a big boost in miles per gallon by 2025.
 What will actually happen to those rules depends on what automakers want and how strongly they fight for it.

 Automakers Vague About Specifics

 Even though carmakers have supported a review of emissions standards, they’ve been vague about the specifics.
 General Motors Co.
-(NYSE:GMF) CEO Mary Barra, Ford Motor Co.
+(NYSE:GMA) CEO Mary Barra, Ford Motor Co.
 (NYSE:FC) Chief Executive Mark Fields and others who met with President Trump in Michigan last month, deferred to industry lobby groups for comment.

 In a prepared statement, Mitch Bainwol, president of the Auto Alliance, which represents the industry said, “By restarting this review, analysis rather than politics will produce a final decision consistent with the process we all agreed to.”